 Thank you all for attending our latest webinar – Getting Started with XCTest/XCUITest for iOS App Testing.
 Although XCTest/XCUITest is not new to iOS developers, it is one of the hottest open source test automation framework for iOS app testing.

 There are very few test automation frameworks that are tightly coupled with the development tool itself.
 XCTest framework is one of those frameworks that enable its users to write basic unit, performance and some level of UI tests for iOS apps.

-As you may know Xcode provides a handy utility for recording UI tests for iOS apps.
-Despite the testing world is full of record-and-playback tools that provide access to UI elements, their details and characteristics, and provide full information about IDs, user interface interactions done on those, and so on.
-For example, Appium inspector is one of those tools that quickly provide you with all information about the underlying UI elements.
+As you may know, Xcode provides a handy utility for recording UI tests for iOS apps.
+Despite that the testing world is full of record-and-playback tools, user interface interactions are done on those, and so on.
+For example, Appium Inspector is one of those tools that quickly provide you with all information about the underlying UI elements.

-Since the deprecation of UI Automation from the latest Xcode there has been lots of buzz around XCTest and XCUITest.
-These frameworks have served many of you since Xcode 5 and many of you have used frameworks that are build on top of XCTest implementation.
+Since the deprecation of UI Automation from the latest Xcode, there has been lots of buzz around XCTest and XCUITest.
+These frameworks have served many of you since Xcode 5 and many of you have used frameworks that are built on top of XCTest implementation.
 KIF – Keep It Functional – is a great example of those frameworks.

 In this blog, we’ll take a look at what KIF has to offer for UI test automation and how to get started with it.

 The Xcode’s XCTest framework is getting used more and more by developers and QA folks that aim to test their iOS apps efficiently.
 This framework is a great addition in iOS developers toolbox and in order to get you up and running with it here are some basic step-by-step instructions on how to get started with XCTest and how to create IPA properly for a test session.